openenergymonitor/guide/source/integrations/emonhub-interfacers.markdown

 ### {% linkable_title Reading from a SDM120 single-phase meter %}

-The SDM120-Modbus single phase electricity meter provides MID certified electricity monitoring up to 45A, ideal for monitoring the electricity supply of heat pumps and EV chargers.
-A USB to RS485 converter is needed to read from the modbus output of the meter such as: [https://www.amazon.co.uk/s?k=usb+rs485](https://www.amazon.co.uk/s?k=usb+rs485).
-The SDM120 meter comes in a number of different variants, be sure to order the version with a modbus output (SDM120-MBUS-MID).
+The [SDM120-Modbus-MID](https://shop.openenergymonitor.com/sdm120-modbus-mid-45a/) single phase electricity meter provides MID certified electricity monitoring up to 45A, ideal for monitoring the electricity supply of heat pumps and EV chargers.
+A [USB to RS485 converter](https://shop.openenergymonitor.com/modbus-rs485-to-usb-adaptor/) is needed to read from the modbus output of the meter.The SDM120 meter comes in a number of different variants, be sure to order the version with a modbus output (SDM120-MBUS-MID).

 1\.
 Connect up the USB to RS485 converter to the modbus output of the SDM120 meter and plug the converter into a USB port on either the emonPi or emonBase.